eficode/robotframework-oxygen/readme.md

 ### Sample test case

-After installing Oxygen, it can be used in the `robot` file while writing the Robot Framework tests.
-Sample of a `robot` file running JUnit test cases is as follows:
+After installing Oxygen, it can be used in the robot file while writing the Robot Framework tests.
+Sample of a robot file running JUnit test cases is as follows in a robot file named `sample_test.robot`:

 ```
 *** Test cases ***